dotnet/core-setup/Documentation/design-docs/native-hosting.md

   * Allow future improvements without breaking the API
   * Consider explicitly documenting types of behaviors which nobody should take dependency on (specifically failure scenarios)
 * Extensible
+  * It should allow additional parameters to some of the operations without a need to add new exported APIs
+  * It should allow additional interactions with the host - for example modifying how the runtime is initialized via some new options, without a need for a completely new set of APIs

 ### New scenarios
 The API should allow these scenarios: